robertmassaioli/my-reminders/docs/home.md

 > that there is no way to set reminders about issues in JIRA.
 "This is really annoying",
 > she thinks, "there must be a better way?"

 And there is.
-Introducing My Reminders, a plugin designed to remind you of issues when you ask to be reminded about them.
-Using this plugin you'll never forget an issue again.
+Introducing My Reminders, a Jira Cloud app designed to remind you of issues when you ask to be reminded about them.
+Using this app you'll never forget an issue again.
 No issue can slip your attention.

-Install the addon now into your Cloud instance, or (if you don't have the permission to do so) ask the admin of your Cloud instance to do it for you!
+Install the app now from the Atlassian Marketplace, or (if you don't have the permission to do so) ask the admin of your Jira Cloud instance to install it for you!